Loading...

 Rate of EHCPs, including exceptions, issued within 20 weeks

-• Timeliness of EHCPs remains above national, regional and statistical neighbours.
+• Timeliness of EHCPs continued to increase and remains above national, regional and statistical neighbours.

 Number of new EHCPs

-• The number of EHCPs issued increased was significantly higher than the increase seen nationally, regionally and statistical neighbours.
+• The number of EHCPs issued in 2024 increased but was lower than the increase seen nationally and regionally, but higher than statistical neighbours.

 New EHCPs by age

-• The percentage of new EHCPs issued for the age 20 – 25 group remained at 0% whilst nationally, there was an increase from 0.2% to 0.3%.
+• The percentage of new EHCPs issued for the age 20 – 25 group remained at 0% whilst nationally, this remained at 0.3%.

 Figure 1: Percentage of new EHCPs issued by age band